kiernan-dev/colorstack/README.md

 # ColorStack

-A modern color palette generator inspired by Coolors, built with React, TypeScript, and Vite.
+A powerful and intuitive color palette generator for designers and developers.
+Create, explore, and export beautiful color schemes with ease.

 ## Features